 WHEN TO APPLY

 We are still open for applications for September 2023.
-For applicants starting in 2022, the UCAS ‘on-time application’ deadline has now been extended to 26th January.
+For applicants starting in 2024, the UCAS ‘on-time application’ deadline will be January 31st.
 Applicants are encouraged to apply by this date (in-line with other HE providers), however, The Northern School of Art will continue to accept applications after this date.

 TAKING A YEAR OUT?